 Waiting on IPOs to cool off?

-Recently UBER has been the news with their IPO.
+Recently UBER has been the news with its IPO.
 Priced at $45/share last Friday – they closed their first day of trading $41.
 Not a great first day, but you never know if folks were just a bit skeptical of it with unhappy contractors and several lawsuits in the works.

-According to Gizmodo, UBER is one of the worst performing IPOs in history.
+According to Gizmodo, UBER is one of the worst-performing IPOs in history.
 Yikes.

 And for most, it wasn’t the first day (or even first several days) after listing.

 Here’s a look at Facebook – who struggled for quite a while to get their footing: